hernantz/blog/content/one-configpy-to-config-all.md

 ## Conclusions

-Don't take responsability of gathering configuration when developing a library.
+Don't take responsibility of gathering configuration when developing a library.

 In your app, always use a single `config.py` file that gathers all settings and load it before starting the program.
 Use [prettyconf][15] since it follows the